 With snowstorms and freezing cold weather soon to be approaching the mainland, Christmas in Hawaii is about as far from a traditional White Christmas as you can get.
 And for most of us, that’s a very good thing.

 Christmas Day in Hawaii includes many traditions, a personal favorite of which is swimming in the ocean and some relaxing time at the beach.
 Other Hawaii Christmas traditions include beautifully lit homes, garage parties, boat parades and ubiquitous Hawaiian Christmas music.

-Beat of Hawaii is again volunteering at the Festival of Lights on Kauai on Christmas Eve.
+Beat of Hawaii is a regular participant at the Festival of Lights on Kauai.
 If you’re on island, please stop by the historic county building on Rice Street.
 We look forward to meeting you.

 First Christmas in Hawaii

 The first known Christmas in Hawaii occurred in 1786, here on Kauai when a merchant ship was anchored and the crew celebrated Christmas with roast pig.
 While merchant ships have been replaced by Matson container ships, the tradition of roast pig continues to this day.

 Before westerners arrived, Hawaiians enjoyed Makahihi, a winter festival which prohibited all wars.
 Lasting from about November to February, work stopped, offerings were made and feasts, dance, sport and other celebrations occurred.

 However you plan to celebrate these long welcome holiday weekends, enjoy.

 And from our family to yours, Mele Kalikimaka, Hau’oli Hanukaha, and Hau’oli Makahiki Hou He ‘Ohana Nani!